selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 published: true
 ---

-# Decrease Memory Using Enums in Rust

-I am slowly building a sort of atom/universe generator/visualizer in Rust with friends.
+I'm slowly building an atom/universe generator and visualizer in Rust with some friends.
 The project is called [Oxidizy](https://github.com/selfup/oxidizy).

-I started this project many years ago but now that [Bevy](https://github.com/bevyengine/bevy) is an available game engine that makes ECS a breeze I decided to go back and optimize the universe generator.
+I started it many years ago.
+Now that [Bevy](https://github.com/bevyengine/bevy) exists, a game engine that makes ECS (Entity Component System) a breeze, I decided to go back and optimize the universe generator.

-The first thing was to tackle multithreaded mutations and then once that was at a reasonable state we moved on to adding more layers to the generator.

-Now we are at the point where memory is starting to become an unfortunate contstraint even on a machine with 32GB of RAM (DDR4 3200MHz C16).
+The first job was multithreaded mutations.
+Once those were in a reasonable state, we moved on to adding more layers to the generator.
+That's where we hit a wall: memory.
+Even on a machine with 32GB of RAM (DDR4 3200MHz C16), it was becoming an unfortunate constraint.

-The program ([unigen](https://github.com/selfup/oxidizy/tree/master/crates/unigen), not the simulator) at max workload with my hardware outputs the following:
+Here is what the generator ([unigen-rs](https://github.com/selfup/unigen-rs), not the simulator) outputs at max workload on my hardware:

 ```
 $ ./scripts/generate.sh 360